raetha/wyzesense2mqtt/readme.md

 VOL_CONFIG=/docker/wyzesense2mqtt/config
 VOL_LOGS=/docker/wyzesense2mqtt/logs
 ```
 3. Create your local volume mounts.
-Use the same folders as selected in the Docker Compose file created above.
+Use the same folders you entered in the Docker Compose files created above.
 ```bash
 mkdir /docker/wyzesense2mqtt/config
 mkdir /docker/wyzesense2mqtt/logs
 ```
-4. (Optional if using Docker environment variables) Create or copy a config.yaml file into the config folder (see example below or copy from repository).
-The script will automatically create a default config.yaml if one is not found, but it will need to be modified with your MQTT details before things will work.
+4. (Optional, when using Docker environment variables) Create or copy a config.yaml file into the config folder (see example below or copy from repository).
+The script will automatically create a default config.yaml if one is not found, but it will need to be modified with the correct MQTT details before things will work.
-5. Copy a logging.yaml file into the config folder (see example below or copy from repository).
-The script will automatically create a default logging.yaml if one does not exist.
+5. (Optional) Copy a logging.yaml file into the config folder (see example below or copy from repository).
+The script will automatically use the default logging.yaml if one does not exist.
 You only need to modify this if more complex logging is required.
-6. If desired, pre-populate a sensors.yaml file into the config folder with your existing sensors.
+6. (Optional) Pre-populate a sensors.yaml file into the config folder with your existing sensors.
 This file will automatically be created if it doesn't exist. (see example below or copy from repository)
 7. Start the Docker container
 ```bash
 docker-compose up -d
 ```
 8. Pair sensors following [instructions below](#pairing-a-sensor).
-You do NOT need to re-pair sensors that were already paired, they should be found automatically on start and added to the config file with default values, but the sensor version will be unknown.
+You do NOT need to re-pair sensors that were already paired, they should be found automatically on start and added to the config file with default values, though the sensor version will be unknown and the class will default to opening, i.e. a contact sensor.
+You should manually update these entries.

 ### Linux Systemd

 The gateway can also be run as a systemd service for those not wanting to use Docker.
 Requires Python 3.6 or newer.
 You may need to do all commands as root, depending on filesystem permissions.
+This is NOT actively tested, please submit an issue or PR if you experience problems.
-1. Plug Wyze Sense Bridge into USB port on Linux host.
+1. Plug the Wyze Sense Bridge into a USB port on the Linux host.
 2. Pull down a copy of the repository
 ```bash
 cd /tmp